Student Creative Activity and Research Grants

 Faculty Mentor Stipend: $1000

-Faculty may propose a project and the project description will be sent to all students who then may apply for that project.
-Proposing faculty will decide which students who apply for the project are accepted.
+Faculty may propose a project, and the project description will then be sent to all students who may apply for that project.
+Proposing faculty will decide which students, who apply for the project, are accepted.
 Projects will receive a maximum of $6000 in stipend money to be distributed at the faculty mentor’s discretion amongst the students.
-Projects that indicate how early career students may be included and are exceptionally welcome.
+Projects that indicate how early career students may be included are exceptionally welcome.
 Student and faculty stipends must be requested, they will not be awarded automatically.
+Please use the Faculty Proposal TemplateApplications open 2/17/24 to 3/7/24.

 Student Stipend(s): $3000 with a maximum of $6000 per project